 Once data has been pulled from a server it can then be viewed in customizable charts and graphs.
 This is particularly useful for seeing how the performance of a server has changed over time.
 Monitoring servers over a longer time period allows you to see the signs of performance degradation earlier.

-Organizations looking for a lightweight but well-designed SQL Server monitoring experience would be hard pressed to go wrong with Spiceworks SQL Server Monitoring.
-You can download Spiceworks SQL Server Monitoring tool for free.
+Organizations looking for a lightweight but well-designed SQL Server monitoring experience would be hard-pressed to go wrong with Spiceworks SQL Server Monitoring.
+You can download Spiceworks SQL Server Monitoring software for free.

-That concludes our look at the best SQL monitoring tools for 2018.
-Of all the tools mentioned on this list we recommend SolarWinds Database Performance Analyzer for SQL Server and Red-Gate SQL Monitor.
+That concludes our look at the best SQL monitoring tools for 2020.
+Of all the tools mentioned on this list we recommend SolarWinds Database Performance Analyzer for SQL Server, Datadog SQL Monitoring and SentryOne SQL Sentry.
 Each of these tools offers a server health monitoring experience that can function well within any size environment.
 The autodiscovery feature of the former makes this a particularly simple process.

 No matter what your preferences are, we recommend that you try out a number of free trials before you make a purchase.
 If you’re working within a small network then it is ideal to try out a tool like Paessler SQL monitoring software PRTG on account of its freeware version.
 The most important thing is to find a product that you’re comfortable monitoring with before you make a purchase.
 At the end of the day, your comfort with the program will determine how effective it will be when you use it on a daily basis.

 SQL Server Monitoring FAQ

 What is the first step in reviewing your system in SQL?